-Russell Wilson and Ciara’s meal donation to Food Lifeline inspires other athletes to give during coronavirus crisis
+Russell Wilson and Ciara’s meal donation headlines Seattle athletes donating to Food Lifeline during coronavirus crisis

 “A lot of people are affected by this pandemic, especially the lower-income households.
 A lot of kids and families aren’t able to get meals,” said Rapp, who also donated to Meals on Wheels.
 “I saw this as an opportunity to help out and hopefully get people to come together.”

-The Seattle Storm have contributed to the Food Lifeline as well.
+The Seattle Storm has contributed to the Food Lifeline as well.
 By selling merchandise such as T-shirts and hoodies, the WNBA team had raised nearly $18,000 as of Friday.

 It’s not just happening Seattle, either.
 Tom Brady, Steph Curry, Ronda Rousey, Cal Ripken, Laila Ali and JJ Watt are all among those who have donated to Feeding America at some point throughout this crisis.